basyirasabita/resort-booking-demand/README.md

-# Resort Booking Demand
+# Resort Booking Demand 🏨

-Basic Exploratory Data Analisis from the [Hotel Booking Demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) dataset.
+Basic Exploratory Data Analysis from the [Hotel Booking Demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) dataset.
+The analysis currently done in Bahasa Indonesia and the English version will be pushed soon!

-Coded and Analyzed by **Basyira Sabita** - Jan, 2024
+Coded and Analyzed by **Basyira Sabita** 👩‍💻✨- Jan, 2024